Breathe Better with Whole-Home Air Filtration in Belleville

 Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, typically between three to six months.

 There are a couple of electronic filtering systems you can install in your home.

 An electrostatic filter uses magnetically charged substance to attract.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than ordinary filters.

 An electronic air cleaner involves a high-voltage magnetic charge to capture particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, made elsewhere in your home.
+And reduce ozone, a known lung irritant, created elsewhere in your home.